Do hearing aids help tinnitus?

 Not a “cure” as such, but hopefully this article has given you confidence that for a large majority of tinnitus sufferers it can make a significant difference in terms of helping you ignore the tinnitus.
 The research evidence supports the view that considering the fitting of a hearing aid should be option 1 for most people and a worthwhile investment.

-However, it is important to also ensure the following (and we will cover this in following articles):
+However, it is important to also ensure the following:

 - You choose the right type (including deciding on whether to have one, or two fitted);